Some people with heart failure have a loved one who serves as their caregiver after surgery.

 Edema happens when your small blood vessels become "leaky" and release fluid into nearby tissues.
 That extra fluid builds up, which makes the tissue swell.

-Call the doctor if symptoms of infection appear.
-These signs include:
+Call the doctor if you see signs of infection.
+These can include:

-You should also call the doctor if your loved one complains or notices that his sternum (breast bone) feels like it moves, or if it pops or cracks with movement.
+You should also call the doctor if your loved one says his or her sternum (the breastbone) feels like it moves, or if it pops or cracks with movement.

-Some muscle or incision discomfort, itching, tightness, and/or numbness along the incision are normal after surgery for heart failure.
-However, the pain should not be similar to what was experienced before surgery.
-Your loved one will be given a prescription for a pain medication before they leave the hospital.
+Some muscle or incision discomfort, itching, tightness, or numbness along the incision are normal after surgery for heart failure.
+But the pain should not be similar to what was felt before surgery.
+Your loved one will get a prescription for a pain medication before they leave the hospital.

 Activity After Surgery for Heart Failure

-The doctor will tell your loved one when he or she is able to return to daily activities.
-However, for the first six to eight weeks, the following guidelines are recommended for patients recovering from heart surgery.
+The doctor will tell your loved one when they’re able to return to daily activities.
+But for the first 6 to 8 weeks, follow these guidelines.

-- Gradually increase activity.
-Household chores can be done, but standing in one place longer than 15 minutes is not recommended.
+Slowly increase activity.
+Household chores aren’t a problem, but standing in one place longer than 15 minutes isn’t recommended.

-- Unless restricted by doctor's orders, climbing stairs is allowed; however, climbing up and down stairs several times during the day, especially when the patient first arrives home, is not recommended.
-When planning activities, try to arrange them so the patient goes downstairs in the morning and back upstairs when it is time for bed.
+Unless restricted by doctor's orders, climbing stairs is allowed.
+But climbing up and down stairs several times during the day, especially when the patient first arrives home, isn’t recommended.
+When planning activities, try to arrange them so your loved one goes downstairs in the morning and back upstairs when it is time for bed.

-- Walk daily.
-Guidelines for walking will be given to the patient or the caregiver by the doctor or a cardiac rehabilitation specialist upon the patient's return home.
+Walk daily.
+Guidelines for walking will be given to you or your loved one by the doctor or a cardiac rehabilitation specialist when the person you’re caring for goes home.